-The M&E Checklist is a resource that guides users through an evidence-building process as they design, refine, and test a solution in collaboration with community partners.
+The M&E Checklist is a resource that guides users through an evidence-building process as they design, refine, and test a solution in collaboration with stakeholders from the priority community.
 The M&E Checklist includes four documents-one for each of the evidence-building phases: Design the Solution (Phase 1), Refine the Solution (Phase 2), Assess for Early Evidence of Success (Phase 3), and Validate Effectiveness (Phase 4).
 The checklist activities focus on iterative learning, which may mean completing a phase multiple times, moving backwards to a previous phase, or abandoning a solution altogether.
 The checklist serves several purposes:

 - Design and evaluation planning.
-Organizations designing and implementing solutions can use the M&E Checklist with support from a research partner during Step 2, Plan M&E, as a guide to develop a detailed M&E Plan-or road map-to address key research questions for a given phase of the solution's development. - Reporting.
-Organizations-and funders, where relevant-can also use the M&E Checklist during Step 4, Analyze and Report Results, to assess the extent to which the plan was executed as intended and the extent to which the targets for a given phase of the development were met (as reported in the M&E Reporting Template).
+Organizations designing and implementing solutions can use the M&E Checklist with support from a research partner during Step 2, Plan M&E, as a guide to develop a detailed M&E Plan-or road map-to address key research questions for a given phase of the solution's development. - ✓ Reporting.
+Organizations-and funders, where relevant-can also use the M&E Checklist during Step 4, Analyze and Report Results, to assess the extent to which the plan was executed as intended and the extent to which the targets for a given phase of the development were met (as reported in the M&E Reporting Template). - ✓ Organizational or grantee alignment.
+The M&E Checklist can also be used to align goals and objectives for the M&E work across an organization and its funder, when applicable.
+For funders working with multiple organizations, the M&E Checklist also promotes continuity across M&E Plans, allowing for streamlined review, improved understanding, and crosssolution comparisons.